 Office of Operations

-- Business Operations: Financial management, contract development, travel, and business processing services across all of TTS.
+- Business: Manages finances, contract development, travel, and business processing services

 - Governance and Compliance: Develops guidance, ensures governance, and collects and publishes data that enables TTS to focus on high-performance and efficiency.